justinhchae/stocks/README.md

 ## LSTM PyTorch Methodology

+### For Demo Data

-* Parse data for each trading day into windows of size 15 and increment step size by 1; ; consume batched data from PyTorch DataLoader objects
+* Parse data for each trading day into windows of size 15 and increment step size by 1 then consume batched data from PyTorch DataLoader objects

-* Example: train on data for from index 0 to 14 and predict the value at index 15, then increment window size from [1:15] and predict index at 16, and so on.
+* Example: Train on data for from index 0 to 14 and predict the value at index 15, then increment window size from [1:15] and predict index at 16, and so on.

-* Unlike ARIMA and Prophet, the LSTM Model is used to predict sequences after the training window.
+* Unlike ARIMA and Prophet, the LSTM Model is used to predict sequences far outisde the training window.

+* In addition to sequence alone, a second LSTM combines price with the sentiment score of the predicted price.

 ## Relevant Documentation